JonathanDPotter/portfolio/src/markdown/blogMarkown.md

 ## Blog

 Front end for the Odin Project Blog project.
-The app has full CRUD functionality with local authorization and redux state management.The back-end repo can be found [here](https://github.com/JonathanDPotter/rest-api), and the blog is hosted [here](https://jonathandpotter.github.io/blog-api-front/)
+The app has full CRUD functionality with local authorization and redux state management.The back-end repo can be found [here](https://github.com/JonathanDPotter/rest-api), and the front-end is hosted [here](https://jonathandpotter.github.io/blog-api-front/)

 ---